trangtran277/Flashcard/README.md

 - [x] The 'Add Card Screen' has a cancel button to take the user back to the main screen
 - [x] User can enter and submit a Question and Answer through the 'Add Card Screen'
 - [x] User will see the card they just created on the main screen when they press the 'Save Button'
+- [x] User sees a transition animation when going from the main screen to the add card screen.
+- [x] User sees a reveal animation when the flashcard is tapped and the answer is shown
+- [x] User sees flashcards animating in / out when the 'next' button is tapped